Previous dayNovember 5, 2025Next day

 0.1 km---AutoUSGS →

 At 16:51 UTC on November 5, 2025, a magnitude 3.2 tremor occurred 114 km NNE of Arctic Village, Alaska.
-At a depth of just 0.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 69.112°, -144.711°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-05